 Wyoming Sales Tax

-If you are selling a physical product, you’ll typically need to register for a seller's permit through the Wyoming Department of Revenue's website.
-This certificate allows a business to collect sales tax on taxable sales.
+If you’re selling a product, you’ll typically need to register for a seller's permit through the Wyoming Department of Revenue's website.
+This allows a business to collect sales tax.

 Wyoming Employer Taxes

 If you hire employees, you will need to register for Wyoming employer taxes through the Wyoming Department of Workforce Services.
 This includes Employee Withholding Tax, Unemployment Insurance Tax, and Disability Insurance.

 Wyoming Corporation Licenses and Permits